 - 1. During the regular school day and while the student is going to and from school or a school-sponsored or school-related activity on district transportation; - 2.
 During lunch periods in which a student is allowed to leave campus; - 3.
 While the student is in attendance at any school-related activity, regardless of time or location; - 4.
 For any school-related misconduct, regardless of time or location; - 5.
 When retaliation against a school employee, board member, or volunteer occurs or is threatened, regardless of time or location; - 6.
-When criminal mischief is committed on or off school property or at a school-related event; - 7.
-For certain offenses committed within 300 feet of school property as measured from any point on the school's real property boundary line; - 8.
-For certain offenses committed while on school property or while attending a school-sponsored or school-related activity of another district in Texas; - 9.
-When the student commits a felony, as provided by Education Code 37.006 or 37.0081; and - 10.
+When a student engages in cyberbullying, as provided by Education Code 37.0832; - 7.
+When criminal mischief is committed on or off school property or at a school-related event; - 8.
+For certain offenses committed within 300 feet of school property as measured from any point on the school's real property boundary line; - 9.
+For certain offenses committed while on school property or while attending a school-sponsored or school-related activity of another district in Texas; - 10.
+When the student commits a felony, as provided by Education Code 37.006 or 37.0081; and - 11.
 When the student is required to register as a sex offender.